AhmedElabd96/systemjs/docs/import-maps.md

 </script>
 ```

-> The import map is fixed as soon as the first `System.resolve` (or indirectly through `System.import`) is called.
+> The import map is fixed as soon as the first `PentaSystem.resolve` (or indirectly through `PentaSystem.import`) is called.
 At this point no new import maps can be loaded currently, although this is under specification discussion at https://github.com/WICG/import-maps/issues/92.

 ### Imports